Close

 - Toronto Police Service

-The primary role of the Board is to establish, after consultation with the Chief of Police, overall objectives and priorities for the provision of police services.
+The primary role of the Board is to ensure that adequate and effective policing is provided within Toronto.
 The Chief of Police is responsible for administering the police service and overseeing its operation in accordance with the objectives, priorities and policies established by the Board.

 Distinguishing an "operational" matter that falls outside the Board's jurisdiction from general management and policy matters that fall within the Board's jurisdiction lies at the heart of the relationship between the Board and the Service.
-Section 31(4) of the Police Services Act is intended to prevent direct Board interference in the actual policing function but not to prevent the Board from making decisions governing the structure and environment in which those policing functions occur.
+Section 40(4) of the Community Safety and Policing Act is intended to prevent direct Board interference in the actual policing function but not to prevent the Board from making decisions governing the structure and environment in which those policing functions occur, or from making decisions that may affect operations. the Community Safety and Policing Act outlines the role and duties of a police service board.

 The Board Operates Within the Following Parameters